Gregwar/gregwar.github.io/jacobians.markdown

 $$

 The adjoint map noted $$[Ad_T]$$ is the operation that changes the frame of a twist.
-Typically, we can convert space twist to body twist and vice-versa:
+Typically, we can convert spatial twist to body twist and vice-versa:

 $$
 \begin{split}